marsupialtail/quokka/docs/docs/simple.md

 An important thing to note is that Quokka currently only support inner joins.
 Other kinds of joins are coming soon.

-Feel free to look at some other queries in the Quokka [github](https://github.com/marsupialtail/quokka/tree/master/apps), or browse the [API reference](datastream.md).
+Feel free to look at some other queries in the Quokka [github](https://github.com/marsupialtail/quokka/tree/master/apps), or browse the API references.
 While you are there, please give Quokka a star!

 ##Lesson 2: Writing Things
 So far, we have just learned about how to read things into DataStreams and do things to DataStreams.
 You can also write out DataStreams to persistent storage like disk or S3 to record all the amazing things we did with them.